Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-We shall now deduce the laws of variation with time of the orbital frequency and phase of an inspiralling compact binary from the energy balance equation~\eqref{baleq}.
-The center-of-mass energy $E$ is given by Eq.~\eqref{Ecirc} and the total flux $\mathcal{F}$ by Eq.~\eqref{fluxEx}.
-For convenience we adopt the dimensionless time variable\epubtkFootnote{Notice the ``strange'' post-Newtonian order of this time variable: $\Theta=\mathcal{O}(c^{+8})$.}
+We shall now deduce the laws of variation with time of the orbital frequency and phase of an inspiralling compact binary from the energy balance equation \eqref{baleq}.
+The center-of-mass energy $\dE$ is given by Eq.~\eqref{Ecirc} and the total flux $\mathcal{F}$ by Eq.~\eqref{Fluxx}.
+For convenience we adopt the dimensionless time variable

-where $t_\mathrm{c}$ denotes the instant of coalescence, at which the frequency formally tends to infinity, although evidently, the post-Newtonian method breaks down well before this point.
-We transform the balance equation into an ordinary differential equation for the parameter $x$, which is immediately integrated with the result
+where $t$ is the coordinate time in the asymptotic radiative coordinate system [formerly denoted $U$, see Eq.~\eqref{hijTT}], and $t_0$ an integration constant.
+We transform the balance equation into an ordinary differential equation for the parameter $x$, which is immediately integrated.
+Then we use the freedom to redefine the integration constant $t_0$ as $t_0 + \zeta \,\frac{G m}{c^3}$ where $\zeta$ is any constant, which amounts to the replacement of $\tau$ by $\tau [1 + \frac{\zeta \nu}{5\tau}]$.
+Although $t_0$ is not uniquely defined, it might be formally interpreted as the instant of coalescence, when $x\to+\infty$, and then it satisfies $t_0-t= \calO(c^5)$ in the PN regime.
+Thus we see that $\tau^{-1} = \calO(c^{-8})$ is a small 4PN quantity.
+Using this fact, we conveniently adjust $\zeta$ so as to simplify as much as possible the result:

-The orbital phase is defined as the angle $\phi$, oriented in the sense of the motion, between the separation of the two bodies and the direction of the ascending node (called $\mathcal{N}$ in Section~\ref{sec:polWF}) within the plane of the sky.
-We have $\ud\phi/\ud t=\Omega$, which translates, with our notation, into $\ud\phi/\ud\Theta = -5 x^{3/2}/\nu$, from which we determine\epubtkFootnote{This procedure for computing analytically the orbital phase corresponds to what is called in the jargon the ``Taylor T2 approximant''.
-We refer to Ref.~\cite{Boyle08} for discussions on the usefulness of defining several types of approximants for computing (in general numerically) the orbital phase.}
+We have $\dot{\psi}=\Omega$, where we recall that $\Omega\equiv\Omega_\text{GW}$ is the wave frequency, from which we determine the explicit expression of the time-domain GW half-phase $\psi$ in terms of $x=(Gm\Omega/c^3)^{2/3}$ as \citep{BFHLT23a, BFHLT23b}\footnote{This procedure for computing analytically the orbital phase corresponds to what is called the ``Taylor T2 approximant''.
+We refer to \cite{Boyle08, BIO09} for the definition and usefulness of several types of approximants for computing (in general numerically) the orbital phase.}

-where $\Theta_0$ is a constant of integration that can be fixed by the initial conditions when the wave frequency enters the detector.
-Finally we want also to dispose of the important expression of the phase in terms of the frequency $x$.
-For this we get

-where $x_0$ is another constant of integration.
-With the formula~\eqref{phix} the orbital phase is complete up to the 3.5PN order for non-spinning compact binaries.
-Note that the contributions of the quadrupole moments of compact objects which are induced by tidal effects, are expected from Eq.~\eqref{finitesize} to come into play only at the 5PN order.
+where the integration constant $\psi_0$ is determined by initial conditions, e.g. when the wave frequency enters the detector's band.
+The results \eqref{xtau}--\eqref{phix} give the unique prediction of Einstein's general relativity for the GW frequency and phase chirp of non-spinning circular compact binaries up to 4.5PN precision.
+Note that the contributions of the quadrupole moments of compact objects which are induced by tidal effects, are expected to come into play only at the 5PN order, see Sect.~\ref{sec:intstructure}.
+On the other hand, most of the frameworks for data analysis rely on the stationary phase approximation \citep{TFP00}, for which the phase of the dominant quadrupole mode reads